securityguy/DMRcmd/README.md

 Notes:
  - Once compiled, the binary and configuration file can simply be copied to another computer.
- - Go is required only to compile the software.
-It need not be installed to run the compiled program.
+ - Go is only required to compile the software.
+It is not required to run the compiled program.
  - Windows users should consider installing Git from https://git-scm.com/

 ###Configuration

 By default, configuration information is read from dmrcmd.conf in the working directory.
 The full path to the configuration file can optionally be passed as the first (and only)